sskgit1121/StoreApp/README.md

 More about Project:
 1.The hard coded data comes from database

-2.The Landing Page contain free category books only 3.The Route is protected using localstorage:Once the user register/Login can only access the categorized books 4.The password is protected using hashing
+2.The Landing Page contain free category books only

+3.The Route is protected using localstorage:Once the user register/Login can only access the categorized books

+4.After successful login you will get Logout button after 3 second

+5.The password is protected using hashing

-5.Dark mode feature
+6.Dark mode feature

 Fronend Technology:React,
 Backend Technology:Express+Mongodb